How to Detect Network Dependence in Latent Factor Models? A Bias-Corrected CD Test: Introduction

-In this paper we consider the same problem and show that the standard $CD$ test is in fact valid for testing error cross-sectional dependence in panel data models with weak latent factors.
-However, when the latent factors are semi-strong or strong the use of $CD$ test will result in over-rejection and will no longer be valid, extending JR's results to panels with semi-strong latent factors.\footnote{The concepts of weak, semi-strong and strong factors are formalized and discussed by \cite{chudik2011weak}.} In short, whilst the $CD_{W+}$ is a useful and welcome addition to testing for error cross-sectional dependence, it would be interesting to develop a modified version of the test that simultaneously deals with the over-rejection problem and does not compromise power for a general class of alternatives.
-To that end, firstly we study testing for error cross-sectional dependence in a pure latent factor model, and derive an explicit expression for the bias of the $CD$ test statistic in terms of factor loadings and error variances.
-We then propose a bias-corrected version of the $CD$ test statistic, denoted by $CD^{\ast}$, which is shown to have $N(0,1)$ asymptotic distribution under the null hypothesis irrespective of whether the latent factors are weak or strong.
+In this paper we show that the standard CD test is in fact valid for testing error cross-sectional independence in panel data models with weak latent factors.
+However, when the latent factors are semi-strong or strong the use of the CD test will result in over-rejection and will no longer be valid, extending JR's results to panels with semi-strong latent factors.
+In short, whilst the CD$_{W+}$ test is a useful and welcome addition to testing for error cross-sectional independence, it would be interesting to develop a modified version of the test that simultaneously deals with the over-rejection problem and does not compromise power for a general class of alternatives.
+To that end, firstly we study testing for error cross-sectional independence in a pure latent factor model, and derive an explicit expression for the bias of the CD test statistic in terms of factor loadings and error variances.
+We then propose a bias-corrected version of the CD test statistic, denoted by $CD^{\ast}$, which is shown to have $\mathcal{N}(0,1)$ asymptotic distribution under the null hypothesis irrespective of whether the latent factors are weak or strong.
 When the latent factors are weak the correction tends to zero, $CD$ and $CD^{\ast}$ will be asymptotically equivalent.
-However, $CD-CD^{\ast}$ diverges if at least one of the underlying latent factors is strong.
-We show that $CD^{\ast}$ converges to a standard normal distribution when $n$ and $T$ tend to infinity so long as $n/T\rightarrow\kappa$, where $0<\kappa<\infty$, and a test based on $CD^{\ast}$ will have the correct size asymptotically.
-We then consider the application of the $CD^{\ast}$ to test error cross-sectional dependence in the case of panel regressions with latent factors, discussed in \cite{pesaran2006estimation}.
-It is shown that the asymptotic properties of $CD^{\ast}$ in the case of pure latent factor models also carry over to panel data models with latent factors.
+However, $CD-CD^{\ast}$ diverges if at least one of the underlying latent factors is (semi) strong.
+We show that under the null of cross-sectional independence, $CD^{\ast}$ converges to a standard normal distribution when $n$ and $T$ tend to infinity so long as $n/T\rightarrow\kappa$, where $0<\kappa<\infty$, and a test based on $CD^{\ast}$ will have the correct size asymptotically.
+In addition, it is shown that the CD$^{\text{*}}$ test has power against spatial and network type alternatives.
+In particular, we are the first to give a formal derivation of the power function for CD tests against general spatial and network alternatives, which can be applied equally to panel data models without latent factors and therefore supplement earlier research on CD tests\footnote{For instance, \cite{pesaran2004general}, which is the unpublished version of \cite{pesaran2021general}, also discusses the power of the CD test against spatial dependence in Section 8.2 of his paper, for a specific connection matrix with $n$ fixed as $T\rightarrow\infty$.}.